Common trigger

 LeapOCR

-LeapOCR treats markdown and schema JSON as first-class responses.
+LeapOCR treats markdown and schema JSON as first-class responses, and also lets teams add output instructions or optional bounding boxes when the workflow needs more control.
 That shortens the gap between OCR and the business system or reviewer who needs the result.

 Azure AI Vision